CelliesProjects/aquacontrol32-pio/README.md

 # AQUACONTROL32-PIO

 This is a LED control app aimed at aquarium use.
 With this app you can program gradual sunrises and sunsets on 5 LED channels through a web interface.
 The moon phase cycle is simulated and can be adjusted from the web interface.
-All settings are saved to an sd card.
+All settings are saved to an SD card.

 To use this project you need a esp32 module, a LED dimming board and you will need [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) plugin installed.

-Supported devices are all esp32 devices with an sd card slot.
+Supported devices are all esp32 devices with an SD card slot.
 Predefined configs are included for M5Stack Grey/Fire and the ESP32-S3-BOX-Lite.

 ![M5Stack grey LED dimming board with 2A LED channels and sensor connector](https://github.com/user-attachments/assets/30b79d2d-9873-4528-86e6-4fe226557873)